rust-stuco/lectures/week2/slides.md

 # Mutable References are Exclusive

-* This restriction allows for explicit mutation
 * Most languages will let you mutate anything, whenever you want
+* If data can be written to from multiple places, the value can become unpredictable
-* Rust instead prevents data races at compile time!
+* Making mutable references exclusive prevents data races at compile time!

 <!--
-Sometimes people will refer to mutable references as exclusive references Other languages let you mutate values, pointers, variables, etc.
+Sometimes people will refer to mutable references as exclusive references, and normal references as shared Other languages let you mutate values, pointers, variables, etc.
 The data races happen when we introduce concurrency, which we'll talk about in the future!
 -->